MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter05.md

 Android is similar.
 Programmers work in units of *density-independent pixels* (dps), and the relationship between dps and pixels is based on 160 dps to the inch.

-The Windows Runtime has also established scaling factors that imply something close to 160 device-independent units to the inch.
+Windows phones and mobile devices have also established scaling factors that imply something close to 160 device-independent units to the inch.

+> [!NOTE]
+> Xamarin.Forms no longer supports any Windows-based phone or mobile device.

 In summary, a Xamarin.Forms programmer targeting phones and tablets can assume that all units of measurement are based on the following criterion: